 This is a large refactor that merges all types of reviewable items in core Discourse (Users, Queued Posts and Flags) into one consolidated review queue.

 - One convenient place to review all content

-- Reviewable items are scored and the highest scored items are shown first.
-Staff members and higher trust level users score items higher than new users.
+- Reviewable items are scored behind the scenes and the highest priority items are shown first.
+Staff members and higher trust level users produce higher priority items.

-- You can filter the review queue by status, score, reviewable type, category and user
+- You can filter the review queue by status, priority, reviewable type, category and user

 - The API for reviewables returns the list of actions that can be performed on an item, which means the front end application can be simpler and not duplicate all the logic.